But I digress – for us, it was the cheaper (and prettier, in my opinon) option!

 I’d thought about hitchhiking (seemed like a cool way to meet people and have some unique experiences) but I was like ahhhhh I’m a solo female traveler and that.
 Is.
 SCARY.

 And that feels good, somehow.
 Even though it might suck in the moment.

-Full disclosure: this article is NOT encouraging you to be an asshole and to be disrespectful in other countries.
+Full disclosure: This article is NOT encouraging you to be an jerk and be disrespectful in other countries (or anywhere, really).
 This is more like a chronicle of my mistakes for your reading pleasure.
 And to let you know that it’s OK TO MAKE MISTAKES.
 Just go, and deal with them as they come.